Navigating market volatility

 What this all means is that there will be no interruption to the ongoing monitoring and administration of the Synergy Investments Programme.
-We are able serve both advisers and clients now, and going forward.
+We are able to serve both advisers and clients now and going forward.

 Synergy is monitoring portfolios daily.
 The result of the large fall in global share markets is that many portfolios are currently overweight bonds and cash and underweight shares.

 It is important to note that, while Synergy will rebalance portfolios where appropriate, we will not be implementing any short term or tactical asset allocation decisions, such as intentionally redirecting growth assets to cash and then trying to predict when to redeploy it.
 This is for two main reasons:

 Consistent with the investment philosophy behind the Synergy Investment Programme, we do not believe there is robust evidence to suggest higher returns may be available from attempting market timing activities.